chrisseaton/chrisseaton.github.io/rubytruffle/structs/index.md

 field it actually redirects that to read an instance variable that holds your user data.

-We think is better than other alternative technique that JRuby had to use which is to allocate a separate native structure which then has to use a handle to refer back to the managed object.
+We think this is better than the alternative technique that JRuby had to use which is to allocate a separate native structure which then has to use a handle to refer back to the managed object.
 And it also enables the cool demo shown in this blog post.

 ```c